shades3002/react-practices-from-scratch-to-expert/04-gif-expert-app/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `libraries used for tests`
+1. enzyme [url enzyme](https://enzymejs.github.io/enzyme/) for more information.
+2. enzyme adapter react 17 [url adapter](https://github.com/wojtekmaj/enzyme-adapter-react-17) for more information.
+3. enzyme-to-json [url tojson](https://www.npmjs.com/package/enzyme-to-json) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.\